anolilab/javascript-style-guide/packages/eslint-config/README.md

 ## Q & A

 ### Why not standard
 The standard specification believes that everyone should not waste time in personalized specifications, but the entire community should unify a specification.
-This statement makes some sense, but it runs against the ESLint's design philosophy.
+This statement makes  sense, but it runs against the ESLint’s design philosophy.
-Don't you remember how ESLint defeated JSHint and became the most popular JS code inspection tool?
-It is because of the plugin and configuration that ESLint advocates, which meets the individual needs of different technology stacks of different teams.
+Don’t you remember how ESLint defeated JSHint and became the most popular JS code inspection tool?
+It’s because of the plugin and configuration that ESLint advocates, which meets the individual needs of different technology stacks of different teams.

 Therefore, `@anolilab/eslint-config` also inherits the philosophy of ESLint.
 It will not force you to use our config.